 The idea is to keep the ball rolling between you and your customer, keeping them engaged in your brand by asking for feedback and piquing their interest in up-sells and cross-sells, usually through email.
 Keep every customer in the loop by adding them to a cycle of further options based on their personal and segment-based buying heuristics.

 7. Create a Subscription Model

-Remember how I mentioned month-to-month subscriptions can often have higher retention rates?
+Remember how I mentioned that month-to-month subscriptions can often have higher retention rates?
 Well, why not become one of those companies benefiting!
-Subscription services have the benefit in that your customers don’t have to do any extra work to make that ongoing purchase each month, quarter, or year.
-Instead, they’d have to actively do something to stop it.
+Subscription services have the benefit that your customers don't have to do any extra work to make that ongoing purchase each month, quarter, or year.
+Instead, they'd have to actively do something to stop it.